chenxingqiang/secret-learn/doc/about.rst

 ...................

-The following organizations funded the jax-sklearn consortium at Inria in the past:
+The following organizations funded the secret-learn consortium at Inria in the past:

 .. |msn| image:: images/microsoft.png